ivanmanan/Tad-The-Therapist/README.md

 play.
 Likewise, the corresponding `txt` file will be displayed on the web browser.

+Output can be played using a python script that plays the mp3 or wav file.
+Use omxplayer.

 ### Web
 Web server is to display conversation history and view previous conversations on a web browser.